l12f3r/lizferLinux/README.md

 - Used the Apache plugin for Certbot to set up authentication and installation: `sudo certbot --apache`

 Then, up to configuring Wordpress! 🚀

+## 6. Wordpress

+### 6.a: Download and extraction

+As a good practice, the latest Wordpress version should be downloaded straight from their website using `curl`.

+- First: moved to a writable, temporary directory: `cd /tmp`
+- Downloaded using `curl -O https://wordpress.org/latest.tar.gz`;
+- Extracted the file using `tar xzvf latest.tar.gz`;
+- Created a dummy .htaccess file for Wordpress: `touch /tmp/wordpress/.htaccess` and copied the sample config file for the Wordpress to read: `cp /tmp/wordpress/wp-config-sample.php /tmp/wordpress/wp-config.php`;
+- Avoided future Wordpress permission issues upon updating by creating an upgrade directory: `mkdir /tmp/wordpress/wp-content/upgrade`;
+- Copied the whole content of the directory to Apache's directory: `sudo cp -a /tmp/wordpress/. /var/www/lizfer/`;
+- Granted ownership to www-data (user and group) on Apache's directory: `sudo chown -R www-data:www-data /var/www/lizfer`;
+- Set proper permissions on Wordpress folders using `find`: `sudo find /var/www/lizfer/ -type d -exec chmod 750 {} \;` and `sudo find /var/www/lizfer/ -type f -exec chmod 640 {} \;`.

+### 6.b: Security

+Upon configuring, Wordpress requires to adjust some secret keys:

+- Obtained random values from Wordpress' secret key generator using `curl -s https://api.wordpress.org/secret-key/1.1/salt/`;
+- Entered the proper values on Wordpress' config file using nano: `sudo nano /var/www/lizfer/wp-config.php`.

 ## Thanks